elixir-europe/infectious-diseases-toolkit/data-communication/index.md

 ### Existing approaches

 - This [choropleth map from the University of Tartu](https://biit.cs.ut.ee/covid/kaart/?lang=en) shows the rate of booster vaccination update in the elderly across Estonia, with darker colours indicating higher vaccination rates.
-The map includes multiple <b>interactive features</b> to allow users to view the data on two different <b>geographic scales</b> (county and municipality) and over time.
+The map includes multiple **interactive features** to allow users to view the data on two different **geographic scales** (county and municipality) and over time.

 {% include image.html file="data-communication/maps_koroonakaart.png" caption="Choropleth map from the University of Tartu showing booster vaccination rates among the elderly in different regions of Estonia." alt="Choropleth map from the University of Tartu showing booster vaccination rates among the elderly in different regions of Estonia.
 The map has buttons that can be used to change the grographic scale from county to municipality." max-width="10" %}

-- The [choropleth map from the COVID-19 Event Risk Tool](https://covid19risk.biosci.gatech.edu/) <b>integrates multiple data sources</b> to indicate the risk level of attending an event, given the event size and location that the user can set as a parameter.
+- The [choropleth map from the COVID-19 Event Risk Tool](https://covid19risk.biosci.gatech.edu/) **integrates multiple data sources** to indicate the risk level of attending an event, given the event size and location that the user can set as a parameter.

 {% include image.html file="data-communication/maps_gatech_riskestimates.png" caption="Choropleth map from the COVID-19 Event Risk Tool showing the level of risk associated with attending an event in different areas of the United States." alt="Choropleth map from the COVID-19 Event Risk Tool showing the level of risk associated with attending an event in different areas of the United States." max-width="10" %}

-- Maps can <b>identify and highlight hotspots</b> e.g. areas with high infection rates.
+- Maps can **identify and highlight hotspots** e.g. areas with high infection rates.
 On this [symbol/dot map from Johns Hopkins University](https://gisanddata.maps.arcgis.com/apps/dashboards/bda7594740fd40299423467b48e9ecf6) (last updated March 2023), each red circle illustrates the number of cases in a particular time period for a region, with larger circles indicating more cases.
 The dots may represent whole countries (e.g. Poland) or smaller areas within a country (e.g. Germany), and may be either absolute or normalised by population size.

 {% include image.html file="data-communication/maps_gisanddata.png" caption="Dot map from Johns Hopkins University." alt="Dot map from Johns Hopkins University showing the number of COVID-19 cases in different countries/regions worldwide." max-width="10" %}

-- Maps can enable <b>temporal analysis</b> of the progression of an outbreak by incorporating interactive features.
+- Maps can enable **temporal analysis** of the progression of an outbreak by incorporating interactive features.
 This can include, for example, how a pathogen spread in a region, or how quickly mitigation measures took effect.
 This helps to evaluate the effectiveness of public health interventions, and enables strategies to be adjusted accordingly.
 The [map from University of Virginia](https://nssac.bii.virginia.edu/covid-19/dashboard/) allows the user to investigate the active cases across the world.
 Time slider, continent selector and normalisation per capacity allow further customisation of the visualisation.

 {% include image.html file="data-communication/maps_virginia_active.png" caption="Choropleth map from the University of Virginia showing the number of active COVID-19 cases over time." alt="Choropleth map from the University of Virginia showing the number of active COVID-19 cases over time." max-width="10" %}